Jemimah-Odame-Mensah/PwC-Switzerland-Cybersecurity-Job-Simulation/README.md

 ### 4. Risk Assessment Process:

 - I played a key role in organizing and conducting interviews with Boldi AG staff to assess the company’s risk tolerance and gather information about their risk management processes.
 I tailored my interviews based on the audience:
-   - Management: Focused on their attitude toward risk, how they accepted or mitigated risk, and their decision-making processes.
+   - *Management*: Focused on their attitude toward risk, how they accepted or mitigated risk, and their decision-making processes.
-   - Engineers: Concentrated on daily operations, changes in systems, and security challenges they encountered.
+   - *Engineers*: Concentrated on daily operations, changes in systems, and security challenges they encountered.
 - Using this information, I assessed the suitability of quantitative vs. qualitative risk assessments, recommending the qualitative approach due to the company’s complex and dynamic risk environment.

 ### 5. Network Segmentation & Firewall Configuration: